nguyenthaibinh/light-embed/README.md

 print(embeddings)
 ```

-If the model is not on [Hugging Face ONNX models](https://huggingface.co/onnx-models),
-you can specify model name and the model_config:
+**Using a Non-Managed Model**: To use a model from its original repository without relying on [Hugging Face ONNX models](https://huggingface.co/onnx-models), simply specify the model name and provide the `model_config`, assuming the original repository includes ONNX files.
 ```python
 from light_embed import TextEmbedding sentences = ["This is an example sentence", "Each sentence is converted"]